Tejate

 The origin of the Mexican Spanish name tejate is not known for certain, but is thought to derive from the Nahuatl "floury water" texātl [ˈteʃat͡ɬ], compounded from "flour" textli [ˈteʃt͡ɬi] and "water" ātl [aːt͡ɬ].
 The Zapotec name for tejate is cu'uhb.

 Ingredients and preparation

 The main ingredients of tejate are roasted corn flour, fermented cocoa beans, mamey seeds and cocoa flower also known as rosita de cacao, which grows only in San Andrés Huayapam.
-These ingredients are finely ground into a paste, which is then mixed with cold water, usually by hand, and when ready, the cocoa flour rises to the top of the container to form a pasty froth.
+These ingredients are finely ground into a paste, which is then mixed with cold water, usually by hand, and when ready, the cocoa butter rises to the top of the container to form a pasty froth.
 The drink is served cold and can be served as is or with a little sugar syrup to sweeten it.